-High levels of oxygen-consuming material (sulphide, or organic material) will consume the added oxidizing agent, and limit the ability to oxidize all organic phosphor compounds to phosphate.
+High levels of oxygen-consuming material (sulphide, or organic material) will limit the ability to oxidize all organic nitrogen compounds to nitrate.
 Interferences must be removed prior to oxidation, by pre-oxidation of sulphide, or adjusting sample to oxidizing reagent ratio.